serrif/website/main/community.md

 <hr style="margin-top: 4.5rem;">

 ## Twitter
-Helpful, quick, and concise bursts of announcements and updates, so everyone can always easily be in the know.
+Helpful, quick, and concise bursts of informational updates, so everyone can always easily be in the know.
 {: .usa-font-lead }

 Reading a forum announcement thread, or blog post doesn't always give you the facts quickly and when you need them.
 Our standard announcements, but everything is just the bullets.